batman004/Gesture-Based-Video-Chat/README.md

 - An SSL certificate or way to have an https connection (I use [ngrok](https://ngrok.com))
 - A developer account with [Agora.io](https://www.agora.io)
 - An understanding of HTML/CSS/JS
-- A basic understanding of how posenet functions work
+- A basic understanding of how PoseNet functions work
 - An understand of how Bootstrap and JQuery functions

 ## Hosted Demo ##